cloudposse-archives/tfenv/README.md

   * `TFENV_PREFIX` - Prefix used for all normalized environment variables (default is `TF_VAR_`, but you could do something like `TF_VAR_app_`)
   * `TFENV_WHITELIST` - Whitelist of allowed environment variables.
 Processed *after* blacklist.
 Regular expression should match wanted environment variables (by default `.*`)
   * `TFENV_BLACKLIST` - Blacklist of excluded environment variables.
 Processed *before* whitelist.
-Regular expression should exlude unwanted/dangerous environment variables (e.g. AWS credentials)
+Regular expression should exclude unwanted/dangerous environment variables (e.g. AWS credentials)

 The basic usage looks like this.
 We're going to run some `command` and pass it `arg1` ... `argN`: